Why elope in Sedona, Arizona?

-Getting Married in Arizona: The Ins and Outs
+Getting Married in Sedona: The Ins and Outs

 To get married in Arizona you’ll need a few things: An Arizona marriage license, an officiant, and two witnesses.

 Luckily, at the time of writing this there is no waiting period when applying for a marriage license in Arizona, but you will both need to be present to apply.
 It’s a really easy process.

 Most people drive up to Sedona from Phoenix, so best to look into getting your license upon arrival.
 All the specifics about Arizona Marriage Licenses in Maricopa County can be found online!
 You’ve already got your awesome witnesses (That’s us, duh!).
-For your ceremony, consider bringing a friend (shoutout to Universal Life Church for making being ordained super doable), or hire a local officiant.
+For your ceremony, consider bringing a friend, or hire a local officiant.

 What are the Permit Requirements for Eloping in Sedona?

 Some locations around Sedona are on National Forest Service land and do not require a special use permit to get married on.
 This is awesome, because it can be fairly tricky sometimes to acquire a special use permit for many of the National Parks.
 Arches, props, chairs and other large items are not permitted on Forest Service Land.